jordan-huitema/SDV503-Week-11/README.md

 3. Explain in details JavaScript Recursion:
 a.
 Introduction to Recursion.

+Recrsion is a method in JavaScript that runs a function repeatedly, itterating on it incrementally until it acheives its desired outcome.

 b.
 What are the advantages and disadvantages using JavaScript Recursion?

+Recursion is a good way refactor code so it is shorter and simpler.

 c.
-Which data structure stores you can Recursion algorithm?
+Which data structure stores you can be handled with a Recursion algorithm?

+Recursion is useful when handling data types that need to be cycled through sequentially to find a resired index; this inclues the stack data type due to its last in first out protocol, linked lists and trees due to their sequestial structure.

 d.
 Provide Real world examples

+see examples.js

 e.
 Provide pseudocodes, diagrams and executable code. (create a js file for executable code)